Spherical volume and spherical Plateau problem: Plateau Dehn fillings

 Combined with the upper bound shown in (1), this already proves that

-It remains to show that the intrinsic flat limit $W=(X_W,d_W,S_W)$ of $\{C_{p,\infty}\}$ is intrinsically equivalent to $(M,g')$.
+It remains to explain why the intrinsic flat limit $W=(X_W,d_W,S_W)$ of $\{C_{p,\infty}\}$ is intrinsically isomorphic to $(M,g')$.
 The proof is based on arguments similar to those of Theorem \ref{uniqueness1} and Theorem \ref{uniqueness2}.
-For each $p$, choose $i_p$ such that $C_{p,i_p}$ converges in the intrinsic flat topology to $W$ as $p\to \infty$.
+By Lemma \ref{bahoui}, the pseudomanifolds $(M(T^p_1,...,T^p_m),\mathbf{d}'_p)$ contain larger and larger geodesic balls $\mathcal{B}_R$ isometrically contained in $(M,g')$ and